Creating To-Do Lists In WordPress

 Show a User Only the To-Do Items Assigned to Them

-If this option is enabled, you can display tasks only to users who have been assigned those items.
-Leaving this option disabled (‘No’) will display items to all users.
+Enable this option (‘Yes’) to display tasks only to users who have been specifically assigned those items.
+Leave this option disabled to display items to all users.

 User Roles to Show

-Check the boxes in this area Author to display the type of users that can be assigned to-do items.
-Leave the check box unticked for any roles that you do not want to assign to-do items.
+Checking the boxes in this section (Administrator, Editor, Author, Contributor, Subscriber) displays the type of users that can be assigned items.
+Leave the checkbox unticked for any roles that you do not want to assign to-do items.

 Email Assigned To-Do Items to User

-Note: If this option is disabled, skip the other items in this section.
+Note: If you disable this option, skip the other items in this section.

 Add Category to Subject